- 1 Geomancy Concepts

 As part of character creation, you may name and describe your Territory.
 This Territory, and its description, will appear as a placard on the Geomantic tables.
 Its name and description will only change if your character's Motives change, or if they adopt a soulforge.

 Territories will always feature sentient human life, brought into being when the lands come together.
 They are mortal, and recognise the Territory's owner as their god - but otherwise have no memory of their recent creation.
 They live their lives as mortals do.

 Petitioners can reach the Nexus, if they are accepted by a Host Apparition.
 Depending on what happens to your Territory, Petitioners will appear to thank, beg, plead with or harangue you during the event.
-These Petitioners are uniquely marked by a distinctive symbol on their forehead, or one of their hands.
+These Petitioners are uniquely marked by a distinctive symbol on their forehead, or on one of their hands.
 You may interact with Petitioners as you please, but they cannot participate in Affronts, comprehend Geomancy, or use items; such things are the tools of the gods.
-They will leave when they feel their business is concluded, or after thirty minutes at most.
+They will leave when they feel their business is concluded, after thirty minutes at most.

 Petitioners never have any mana or other resources to trade.
 They are there to bring the consequences of your choices to life.

 Any important feature of the Outworld is called a Quality: this is a broad term to describe terrain features, human creations, exotic creatures and other things of note.
 Qualities are created as cards; when these cards are placed on a Territory's placard as part of Geomancy, that feature becomes real and appears in that part of the Outworld.